 My girl, Maddie, is getting up there in years.
-In fact, she’s been in my life longer than my husband and children.
+In fact, she’s been in my life longer than my children.
 With age comes a funky smell and sensitive skin.
-I have finally perfected making a natural shampoo for her and I wanted to share it with you.
+I have finally perfected making a natural shampoo for her, and I wanted to share it with you.

 Making Your Dog Shampoo

 - 1 c.
 Oatmeal – Ground (not instant!!!)

 - 1 c.
 Baking Soda

 - 1 tsp.
 Fractionated Coconut Oil (it stays at a liquid consistency)

 - 10 drops Essential Oil (I like lavender and rose geranium because they repel fleas)

 - 3 1/2 – 4 c.
 Warm Water

 Grind your oatmeal to the consistency of coffee grounds until you have 1 cup.
 I used my old coffee grinder to grind mine.
 Mix the oatmeal and baking soda, and then use a funnel to pour it into a bottle.
 I used a glass milk bottle from our local farm.
 Add the essential oils, coconut oil, and Dr. Bronners, and sort of swish them so they mix together a bit.
 Add the warm water and baking soda, and gently tilt the closed container back and forth until the ingredients are mixed.
 Don’t shake, or you will have bubbles all over the place.

 Using Your Natural Dog Shampoo